jhelpgg/K3D/bitcode/doc/Introduction.md

 The language proposed here is design for JVM.
 It is the bytecode compiled from Java or Kotlin files.

+Note:
+> We consider in this documentation that the reader have already develop application with an oriented object language like C++, Java, Kotlin, ...
+>
+> So we suppose reader knows what is class, interface, object and inheritance.

 The instructions used inside methods codes and the method stack are exactly the bytecode behaviors.

 We have simplified the constant pool management to by managing it automatically at compilation time.

 We had some key words to be able easily manage:
-* Labels an jump instructions
+* Labels and jump instructions
 * Try/catch blocks
 * Blocks